Latest Report: The Gartner® Market Guide for IT Vendor Risk Management Solutions

 In fact, Prevalent is the only solution that offers both continuous data and business risk monitoring.
 By coupling monitoring of data risks with forward-looking monitoring of operational, legal, financial, and brand-related threats, Prevalent provides our clients with the most proactive set of solutions needed to navigate their third-party risk.
 Then, you can layer this information on to the results of your deep internal controls-based assessments for what amounts to a 360-degree view of your vendor risks.

 Want to see this in action?
-For more on our vendor threat monitoring solution, contact us today, or download the Forrester New Wave for Cybersecurity Risk Rating solutions and learn why Prevalent is considered a Leader.
+For more on our vendor threat monitoring solution, contact us today.